 signed: Adolf Hitler

 One of the blackmailed Dutchmen was acquitted; the other three men were hanged in Pentonville Prison the following month.
 The trials were conducted in camera, but short factual obituary announcements were published after the executions.
+(Date TBC)

 This is the last action of the Regia Aeronautica over Britain.

 Hurricanes are relinquished and the ten serviceable Whirlwinds leave Drem for Exeter two days later.